ChuzaWick420/FYP_AI_Based_Puzzle_Game/docs/comparisons_with_standard/considerations.md

   - Permit the review of current and superseded portions of the SRS.

 ## Prototyping
+Prototypes are useful for three reasons:

+- The customer may be more likely to view the prototype and react to it than to read the SRS and react to it.
+Thus, the prototype provides quick feedback.
+- The prototype displays unanticipated aspects of the systems behavior.
+Thus, it produces not only answers but also new questions.
+This helps reach closure on the SRS.
+- An SRS based on a prototype tends to undergo less change during development, thus shortening development time.

 ## Embedding design in the SRS
 ## Embedding project requirements in the SRS